availabs/avail-datamanager-controller/spike/task-queue/experiments/005/README.md

 pg-boss lost the ability to monitor it, and thus tried to "restart" it.
-To integrate the running task back into pg-boss' queue management logic, the handler that tried to run the duplicate task MUST "adopt" the running task and task responsibility for updating pg-boss on the state of the task.
+To integrate the running task back into pg-boss' queue management logic, the handler that tried to run the duplicate task MUST "adopt" the running task and take responsibility for updating pg-boss on the state of the task.
+This should ensure pg-boss' job_status for the DamaTask is accurate.

 More specifically, pg-boss worker handlers that tried to create duplicate tasks MUST implement the following algorithm: